Everybody loves picnics. It involves a decent climate, a fantastic landscape, incredible organization, and great food!

 - 1l vegetable oil for deep-frying

-- Mash the sausage meat, mustard, parsley, sage, and some seasoning together with your hands until well combined.
+Mash the sausage meat, mustard, parsley, sage, and some seasoning with your hands until well combined.
 Divide the mixture into 16 walnut-sized balls.

-- Lower the picnic eggs into the oil in batches of four or five, and turn every minute for 3-4 mins, until evenly golden and crisp all over.
+Lower the picnic eggs into the oil in batches of four or five, and turn every minute for 3-4 mins until evenly golden and crisp.

-- Drain on a plate lined with kitchen paper while cooking the remaining batches.
-Scatter with some sea salt, serve with mustard mayo or minty tartare sauce, or serve cold.
+Drain on a plate lined with kitchen paper while cooking the remaining batches.
+Scatter with sea salt, mustard mayo, or minty tartare sauce, or serve cold.

-Ditch the shop-bought trail mix and make up your own sweet and salty version of packing in a paper bag.
+Ditch the shop-bought trail mix and make up your sweet, salty version of packing in a paper bag.

-A delicious mix of nuts, seeds, pretzels, dried fruit, and chocolate, it’s an excellent snack for kids to munch on while walking to the picnic site.
+A delicious mix of nuts, seeds, pretzels, dried fruit or fresh fruit, and chocolate, it’s an excellent snack for kids to munch on while walking to the picnic.

 Any leftovers can also be used as a popcorn alternative on family film night.
 This is one of the healthiest picnic food ideas.

 - 150g mix of your choice of pumpkin seeds, sunflower seeds, cashews, pecans, pistachios, chopped dried apricot, raisins, dried cranberries

 - rainbow sprinkles for dipping